assemble/assemble-example/README.md

 }
 ```

+Done.
+No, really, that's all you need.

-Want more?
-What are you waiting for?
-Read on...
+Oh, you want more than this?
+Then what are you waiting for! read on...

 _(This example project uses a [Gruntfile](./Gruntfile.js) so the configuration examples use [Grunt](http://gruntjs.com/) conventions, but the options themselves are not specific to Grunt.
 You can use the same options in your [Gulpfile](https://github.com/gulpjs/gulp/blob/master/gulpfile.js) using [Gulp](http://gulpjs.com/) conventions, or with Assemble > v0.5 you can pass the options directly to Assemble if you prefer.)_